 Executive Chairman's Message

 From left, Dato’ Ir.
-Chew Choong Seong, Tan Sri Dato’ Seri V. David Jeyaratnam and Dato’ Yap Lim Sen.
+Chew Choong Seong (Past Trustee of YI), Tan Sri Dato’ Seri V. David Jeyaratnam (Founder and Trustee of YI) and Dato’ Yap Lim Sen (Past Trustee of YI).